SpikeHimself/XPortal/XPortal/PrePackage/README.md

 Just as a side note, do not skip the Translations directory.
 The English translations inside of it are also required for XPortal to function correctly.

-Once again, you do not have take *any* of these steps if you used a mod manager.
+Once again, you do not have to take *any* of these steps if you used a mod manager.

 # Bugs, Feature Requests and Translations